wxygeek/linux-user/README.md

 linux-user
 ==========

-A Linux user and group control module, like: useradd, passwd, chage, usermod, userdel, groupadd, groupmod, groupdel, gpasswd...
+Node module for Linux user and group control.

+They do what you think.